 For Level 1B:

 At the request of the manufacturer and with the acceptance of the responsible authority, a run-in test procedure may be carried out on a vehicle of the CoP family to establish derived run-in factors for fuel efficiency and/or electric energy consumption according to the test procedure in Appendix 3 to this Annex.

+For Level 2:

+At the request of the manufacturer and with the acceptance of the responsible authority, a run-in test procedure may be carried out on a vehicle of the CoP family to establish derived run-in factors for criteria emissions, CO2 emissions, fuel efficiency and/or electric energy consumption according to the test procedure in Appendix 3 to this Annex.

-8.2.4.2 For the application of derived run-in factors, the system odometer of the CoP test vehicle Dj shall preferably be within +/-10 km of the 1st or 2nd test on the run-in test vehicle Di, prior to when it was run in.
+8.2.4.2 For the application of derived run-in factors, the system odometer of the CoP test vehicle Dj shall preferably be within -10 km of the mileage at the start of the 1st test and +10 km of the mileage at the start of the 2nd test on the run-in test vehicle Di, prior to when it was run in.

 8.2.4.3 For Level 1A:

 At the option of the manufacturer, for CO2 emissions, in g/km an assigned run-in factor of 0.98 may be applied if the system odometer setting at the start of the CoP test is less than or equal to 80 km.
-In this case, no run-in factors shall be applied for criteria emissions and electric energy consumption.
+If the assigned run-in factor for CO2 emissions is applied, no run-in factors shall be applied for criteria emissions and electric energy consumption.

 For Level 1B:

 At the option of the manufacturer, for fuel efficiency, in km/l, an assigned run-in factor of 1.02 may be applied if the system odometer setting at the start of the CoP test is less than or equal to 80 km.
-In this case, no run-in factors shall be applied for criteria emissions and electric energy consumption.
+If the assigned run-in factor for fuel efficiency is applied, no run-in factors shall be applied for electric energy consumption.

 8.2.4.4.
-The run-in factor shall be applied to the CoP test result that is calculated according to Annex7 TableA7/1 _Step_4a or Annex8 TableA8/5 _Step_4a.
+The run-in factor shall be applied to the CoP test result that is calculated according to Step 4c of TableA7/1 in Annex B7 _or Step 4c in TableA8/5 of Annex B8.

+8.2.4.5.
+Test cell correction

+Only for Level 1B:

+In the case that a clear technical difference is observed, it is allowed to apply a test cell correction between the test equipment used for the type approval and the test equipment used for CoP.
+The test cell correction shall be recorded in the test report.

 8.2.5.
 Test fuel

 8.2.5.1.

+For the Type 4 test, the reference fuel shall be used in accordance with the specifications of Appendix 1 to Annex C3.

 For level 1A:

-All these tests shall be conducted with commercial fuel.
-However, at the manufacturer’s request, the reference fuels described in Annex B3 may be used.
+All remaining tests shall be conducted with commercial fuel.
+However, at the manufacturer’s request, the reference fuels in accordance with the specifications in Annex B3 may be used for the Type 1 test

 For level 1B and level 2:

-All these tests shall be conducted with reference fuel in accordance with the specification in Annex B3.
+All remaining tests shall be conducted with reference fuels in accordance with the specifications in Annex B3 for the Type 1 test.
+However, at the request of the manufacturer the mileage accumulation for the run-in in paragraph 1.7 of Appendix 3 may be conducted with commercial fuel.